spike-develops/spike-develops.github.io/_posts/2024-3-24-Networked-Hierarchical-State-Machines.md

 <figure>
     <a href="/assets/files/HSM/PlayerSelections.png"><img src="/assets/files/HSM/PlayerSelections.png"></a>
-    <figcaption>Worst-case header size for the Player HSM in Cult</figcaption>
+    <figcaption>Worst-case header size for the Player HSM in CoP</figcaption>
 </figure>

-For Cult's HSM's the worst-case sits below 2 bytes.
+For CoP HSM's the worst-case sits below 2 bytes.
 These limits are also per HSM, so a smaller HSM's header requirements can come in under a byte pretty frequently.

 To deserialize, we walk back down the tree using the header to decode the next child index as we go.
 ```cs